Bill Owens (New York politician): Early life and education

 Born in Brooklyn to Lewis Owens and Alice Stanton Owens, Owens was raised in Mineola, New York.
-After graduating from Chaminade High School, where he was a classmate of television host and conservative political commentator Bill O'Reilly.
-Owens earned a Bachelor of Business Administration from Manhattan College in 1971 and a Juris Doctor from the Fordham University School of Law in 1974.
+After graduating from Chaminade High School, where he was a classmate of television host and conservative political commentator Bill O'Reilly, Owens earned a Bachelor of Business Administration from Manhattan College in 1971 and a Juris Doctor from the Fordham University School of Law in 1974.

 Career

 Military service

 After graduating from high school, he enlisted in the U.S. Air Force and was stationed at Plattsburgh Air Force Base.
 He returned to the North Country and has lived there for over 30 years after serving as a United States Air Force captain.

 Legal work

 Before coming to Congress, Owens was a managing partner at Stafford, Owens, Piller, Murnane & Trombley, where he specialized in business law, international law, and estate and tax law.
 He is also an adjunct professor in business law at State University of New York at Plattsburgh.
 In 2004, he was appointed by Governor George Pataki to the College Council at that university.
 He served as the host for Business Affairs on WCFE-TV, a PBS television station in Plattsburgh.
 According to financial disclosure forms filed when he ran for Congress, Owens made $751,000 in 2008, mostly from his law practice.

+Owens also became a Member of the board of Arrow Bank Financial Corporation, and its subsidiary Glens Falls National Bank in 2015.
+He served as Lead Director for several years and Chairman of the Board for approximately 14 months, ending his term on May 5, 2024, when he reached the mandatory retirement age.

 When the Plattsburgh Air Force Base closed in 1995, Owens helped create and worked for the Plattsburgh Airbase Redevelopment Corporation (formerly the Plattsburgh Inter-municipal Development Council), which recruited private companies to reuse the space.
 The base is now home to companies such as Bombardier Inc., a passenger railway car maker.
 Plattsburgh Airbase Redevelopment Corporation attests that more than 2,000 jobs were created at the site since the military left.